The American Red Cross needs help to fill the missing blood types

 The American Red Cross needs your help to fill their banks with the missing blood types.

-Rich Woodruff with the Utah Red Cross joined GMU to talk about the 2019 Missing Types Campaign.
+Rich Woodruff with the Utah Red Cross joined Midday to talk about the 2019 Missing Types Campaign.

 Woodruff said only 3 of 100 people in the U.S. give blood.
 “There simply aren’t enough people donating blood to help patients in need,” he said.